Seirdy/seirdy.one/content/posts/website-best-practices.md

 about making software easier for non-technical users; it's about branding by asserting a personal preference.

+### Can't users globally override stylesheets instead?

+It's not a good idea to expect users to automatically override website stylesheets.
+Doing so would break websites that use fonts such as Font Awesome to display vector icons.
+We shouldn't expect these users to constantly battle with websites the same way that many adblocking/script-blocking users (myself included) already do.

 ### But wouldn't that allow a website to fingerprint with fonts?

 I don't know much about fingerprinting, except that you can't do font enumeration